Local SEO Checklist: Optimizing Your Google My Business Account

 1. Mobile-Responsiveness and Load Speed

-Nowadays, Google prioritizes on recommending mobile-friendly sites on their search results.
+Nowadays, Google prioritizes recommending mobile-friendly sites on its search results.
 Also, a slow page load speed can lead to a high bounce rate, which can affect your ranking.

 So, here are the things to consider in this aspect: